 Select the package you wish to start, and right-click to display the action list.
 You can start the package either on its default configured node, or on any node in the package node list.
-Select "Start Package on Configured Node" or "Start Package on Specified Node."
-In the latter case, you will see a select list of running eligible nodes from which you can choose the node on which the package should start.
+Select "Run package <pkgname>" or "Run package <pkgname>" on node..." with a select list of running eligible nodes from which you can choose the node on which the package should start.

 The progress window shows messages as the action takes place.
-This will include a messages for starting the package.
+This will include messages for starting the package.